Mariángel Villasmil

-Mariángel Villasmil Arteaga (born 22 April 1996) is a Venezuelan actress, model and beauty pageant titleholder who was crowned Miss Venezuela 2020.
+Mariángel Villasmil Arteaga (born 22 April 1996) is a Venezuelan model and beauty pageant titleholder who was crowned Miss Venezuela 2020.
 She represented the state of Zulia at the pageant and represent Venezuela at the Miss Universe 2020 competition.

 Life and career

 Early life

 Villasmil was born in Ciudad Ojeda, Zulia.
 She is a psychology student at Arturo Michelena University in Valencia.
 Villasmil began her career in the world of beauty in regional competitions for the state of Zulia and as a model in small agencies in Ciudad Ojeda.
 In 2018 she also participated in the Venezuelan reality show El Contest ('El Concurso': in spanish) By Osmel Sousa where she advance into the semifinalists of the western region or Zulia region.

 Education

 She is also a writer and a professional pastry chef, owner of her own pastry shop in Maracaibo, called Sláinte Cakes.
 Before winning Miss Venezuela, Villasmil was in her fourth semester studying psychology at the Arturo Michelena University in Valencia, Carabobo.
 She speaks both English and her native Spanish.
 She is also a model and a writer.